PeterSchuld/TUe-Improving_Statistical_Questions/README.md

 ANOVA_power: Superpower (version 0.1.2)  - Simulation function used to estimate power
 Alternatively, you can download a spreadsheet to perform these calculations: https://shiny.ieis.tue.nl/anova_power/

-The METAFOR Package: A Meta-Analysis Package for R.
+METAFOR Package: A Meta-Analysis Package for R.

+MBESS Package:   Methods for the Behavioral, Educational, and Social Sciences: An R package

 ### The following software is used